Geocentrism: Ptolemaic model

-Ptolemy did not invent or work out this order, which aligns with the ancient Seven Heavens religious cosmology common to the major Eurasian religious traditions.
-It also follows the decreasing orbital periods of the Moon, Sun, planets and stars.

 Persian and Arab astronomy and geocentrism

-After the translation movement that included the translation of Almagest from Latin to Arabic, Muslims adopted and refined the geocentric model of Ptolemy, which they believed correlated with the teachings of Islam.
+After the Graeco-Arabic translation movement that included the translation of the Almagest from Greek to Arabic, Muslims adopted and refined the geocentric model of Ptolemy, which they believed correlated with the teachings of Islam.
 Muslim astronomers generally accepted the Ptolemaic system and the geocentric model, but by the 10th century, texts appeared regularly whose subject matter expressed doubts concerning Ptolemy (shukūk).
 Several Muslim scholars questioned Earth's apparent immobility and centrality within the universe.
 Some Muslim astronomers believed that Earth rotates around its axis, such as Abu Sa'id al-Sijzi.
 According to al-Biruni, Sijzi invented an astrolabe called al-zūraqī, based upon a belief held by some of his contemporaries "that the motion we see is due to the Earth's movement and not to that of the sky".
 The prevalence of this belief is further confirmed by a reference from the 13th century that states: According to the geometers [or engineers] (muhandisīn), the Earth is in constant circular motion, and what appears to be the motion of the heavens is actually due to the motion of the Earth and not the stars.
 Early in the 11th century, Alhazen wrote a scathing critique of Ptolemy's model in his Doubts on Ptolemy (c.
 1028), which some have interpreted to imply he was criticizing Ptolemy's geocentrism, but most agree that he was actually criticizing the details of Ptolemy's model rather than his geocentrism.

 In the 12th century, Arzachel departed from the ancient Greek idea of uniform circular motions by hypothesizing that the planet Mercury moves in an elliptic orbit, while Alpetragius proposed a planetary model that abandoned the equant, epicycle and eccentric mechanisms, though this resulted in a system that was mathematically less accurate.
 His alternative system spread through most of Europe during the 13th century.